CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2022-03-26-CLUG-Meeting.md

  * The Buena High School Cyber Patriot Team has finished first in the state and will be participating in the National competition.

 **Presentation:**
- * PWAs (Progressive Web Applications) by Terrel DeCampo and Rex Bouwense
+ * PWAs (Progressive Web Applications) by Teruel DeCampo and Rex Bouwense

  **Discussion/Problems/Questions:**
   * Gene gave an update on his power wall project.